isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This may be seen as an example of the *immediately initialize from input* exception below.

 Creating optimal and equivalent code from all of these examples should be well within the capabilities of modern C++ compilers
-(but don't make performance claims without measuring; a compiler may very well not generate optimal code for every example and there may be language rules preventing some optimization that you would have liked in a particular case).
+(but don’t make performance claims without measuring; a compiler may very well not generate optimal code for every example and there may be language rules preventing some optimization that you would have liked in a particular case).

 ##### Note